firefly-zero/docs.fireflyzero.com/content/internal/formats/image.md

   emoji: 🖼️
 ---

+Images can be:

+1. Produced by `firefly_cli build` from PNG and bundled into the app ROM.
+1. Generated in runtime as `Canvas`.
+1. Loaded in runtime by `load_file`.
+1. Modified in runtime by `Image` methods.

 ## Image format

-The image format used in apps use a BPP (Bits Per Pixel) density of either:
+The image format defines a BPP (Bits Per Pixel) density of either:

-- 1 BPP: supports 2 colors
+- 1 BPP: supports up to 2 colors
-- 2 BPP: supports 4 colors
+- 2 BPP: supports up to 4 colors
-- 4 BPP: supports 16 colors
+- 4 BPP: supports up to 16 colors

-They are either bundled with the app ROM by specifying them in the [`firefly.toml`](../../../dev/config/) config or can be generated and modified during runtime.

 Data structure of an image: